 Safety in Victoria Falls

-Safety, Guide Tour of the Falls, Day to Chobe
+Safety, Guided Tour of the Falls, Day to Chobe worth the Money?

 Thanks for all your help.
 I've been thinking about my trip and came up